 Your new router will then appear on the list.

-Click on your SDN Router you wish to use to connect your private networks.
+Click on the SDN Router you wish to use to connect your private networks.

 In the SDN Router view, you can see a couple of details about your router, rename the router as well as attach and detach private networks.